-School Nutrition Services (SNS) will notify the principal daily of any unpaid meal charges.
-For students with a negative account balance, the principal's designee will notify the parent/ guardian weekly in the parent's/guardian's preferred language.
+School Nutrition Services (SNS) will notify the principal weekly daily of any student with more than \$30 in unpaid meal charges.
+For students with a negative account balance of more than \$30, the principal's designee will notify the parent/guardian weekly by US Mail in the parent's/guardian's preferred -language.
 Staff will not communicate directly to students regarding their school meal debt.
 After ten (10) meals have been charged, the principal will notify the parent/guardian by U.S. mail.
 Written notifications will include the amount of unpaid meal charges and information on replenishing the student's meal accounts, as well as contact information for assistance registering for free and reduced meal benefits.
 In addition, the principal will designate a member of the school support team to schedule a meeting with the parent/guardian to determine whether the student qualifies for free and reduced meal benefits.
-If outreach efforts are unsuccessful, further action may be taken.
+If outreach efforts are unsuccessful, further action may be taken to support the student receiving the appropriate services and ensure meal debts are paid.